Eurovision Song Contest 2013: Official album

-Eurovision Song Contest: Malmö 2013 was a compilation album put together by the European Broadcasting Union, and released by CMC International and Universal Music Group on 29 April 2013.
+Eurovision Song Contest: Malmö 2013 was a compilation album put together by the EBU, and released by CMC International and Universal Music Group on 29 April 2013.
 The album featured all 39 songs that entered in the 2013 contest including the semi-finalists that failed to qualify into the grand final.
 The digital version featured a bonus track, "We Write the Story", composed by Björn Ulvaeus and Benny Andersson of ABBA, and DJ and music producer Avicii.